fenago/python-networking-sysadmins/scripting/lab_guides/Lab_10.md

 ### Getting a welcome message using getwelcome():

-Once an initial connection is established, a server usually returns a welcome message.
-This message comes via the `getwelcome()` function, and sometimes includes disclaimers or helpful information that may be relevant to the user.

 Now we will see an example of `getwelcome()`.
 Create a `get_welcome_msg.py` script and write the following content in